 According to Hollie Gonzalez, LMHC, NCC, CCM, “Children who engage in bullying are also experiencing complex feelings.”
 Bullies are afraid they might end up as a victim of bullying that they push themselves to become an abuser.
 They have this mentality of trying to fit in as one of the strongest ones because they know they won’t handle the pressure of being at the bottom.
 Bullies try and set up a mentality which creates an assumption that the only way to get rid of their soft sides is to target others’ weakness.

 Have You Noticed The Insecurities?

 Bullies often look at themselves as perfect individuals.
+According to Paul Schwartzman, LMHC, MS, DAPA, “There is no remorse or “just kidding.”
+The final hallmark of bullying behavior is the intent and knowledge that they can, and likely will, do it again and can purposely keep people on guard.”
 Usually, these young adults look better, dressed up nicely, smart, and even talented.
 But why do they feel the need for validation to those good qualities?
-That’s because they are insecure with themselves.
+That’s because they are insecure about themselves.
 That whatever good things are there in front of them, they always know deep inside that something is missing.
 They can recognize their flaws, so they try hard to keep that negativity away from people.
-These bullies are uncomfortable with their personality that even accepting it becomes a struggle.
+These bullies are uncomfortable with their personalities that even accepting it becomes a struggle.
 They bully people merely because they hate themselves as much as others do.
 The sole focus on perfection makes these people lose control of their self-worth.
 Their personality becomes their “own” nightmare and worst enemy.
 These bullies don’t feel good about themselves.

 Are They Given Enough Attention?